 TNG also gained two staff members.
 Both were writers, Jeri Taylor and Brannon Braga.
 Jeri Taylor was asked to do a rewrite for Suddenly Human, and based on that was asked to join the team.
 Jeri didn’t know Star Trek at all.
 In her words, “I was a Star Trek virgin… I was vaguely aware that Star Trek existed and was out there in the airwaves somewhere.”
 She went on to become an executive producer.
 Brannon came on as an intern, having never had a professional writing gig before.
 He said to Gene Roddenberry that he’d never seen any of the original series.
 Gene said, “Don’t watch it.”
 He wanted TNG to be different than the original.
 In a twist that seems could only happen in Hollywood, Michael Pillar told Brannon one of the main reasons he chose him from among the other intern candidates was because he saw Brannon had gotten a “D” in a college Human Sexuality class.

 Season four was another unqualified success, with some of the finest episodes in the entire series.
 With more notoriety and stable ratings, the money from the studio increased.
 The budget now was about $2 million an episode, but according to Rene Echevarria, after the cost of shooting, paying the staff, paying the cast, using the costumes, etc, the amount of money they had left was actually about $200,000.
 In fact the last part of this season, from The Drumhead to In Theory were mostly bottle shows to improve Paramount’s finances as well as save up for Redemption.
 However they did it, season four continued to look and sound great, the overall quality of the episodes was more consistent.
 Hollywood agreed, and season four hit a new high of Emmy nominations, with 10.
 Being a non-network show, it only bright home two.
 On a brighter note, in 1991 the Viewers for Quality Television voted TNG a fully endorsed TV series, even though it wasn’t eligible as a syndicated show!
-There is a gag reel for season 4, but I just can’t seem to find it online anywhere.
-The episode links below will become active as I review them.
+I usually try to find a gag reel from YouTube or somewhere to show, but I’m having a hard time this time.
+Sorry guys!
+As usual, what follows is a listing to links of my season four reviews, as well as their 1 – 5 star rating.

 List of episodes in season four: